 The Dovo comes with different sizes of inserts in order to take different blades.
 If you insert a short blade into a longer holder then you can easily forget about the parts that are not being shaved.
 This can be avoided by using longer blades.
 As shown in the image you can switch between standard double edge razor blades snapped in half and dedicated shavette blades.

-Nice and simple, at less than $20 this stainless steel construction comes with a wooden scales and Wilkinson Sword blades to snap in half.
+Nice and simple as a less expensive option, at less than $20 this stainless steel construction comes with a wooden handle and Wilkinson Sword blades to snap in half.

 Japanese Straight Razors – The Kamisori